The electromagnetic field equations for moving media

 There is the rest frame for a medium, i.e., for $\mathcal{M}$, or $P$ and $M$ , and therefore the vector $u$ in the decomposition (\ref{M1}) may be identified with bulk velocity vector of the medium in spacetime.
 Integral curves of $u$ define the averaged world-lines of identifiable constituents of the medium.
-Then, $P(x)$ and $M(x)$ are defined with respect to $u$ as
+If (\ref{M1}) is written with CBGQs in the $\{\gamma _{\mu }\} $ basis it becomes